MichaelCurrin/preact-quickstart/README.md

 Preact also has great community support - check the online forums or Slack if you are stuck.

-## Background
+### How does it compare to React?

+Preact is supposed to cover most functionality in React that you're likely to need.

+Preact and React code looks very similar.
+One difference is that you can use `class` on element in Preact, while in React you need `className`.

+Check out my [React Quickstart](https://github.com/MichaelCurrin/preact-quickstart) repo to compare how a basic app is structured in each library.

+Preact needs its own plugins though.
+Unless you can configure a React plugin to look for Preact.

+## Create a fresh project

 This project was generated using instructions in the [preact-cli](https://github.com/preactjs/preact-cli#readme) README file.

+You can do the same with:

 ```sh
 $ npx preact-cli create default my-project
 ```

 The `default` value was used here.
-The repo's doc linked above covers other options.
+The oc linked above covers other options.

+Creating a new project will give you code that might be more up to date than this Preact Quickstart template project.
+But you can still use this template project as a reference for sample documentation and a CI workflow for your own project.

 ## Installation